farmbeatslabs/studentkit/Indoor-m1/1_Build_your_Windows_10_IoT_Core_Device.md

 Configuring Windows 10 IoT Core
 -------------------------------

+*Note: The Windows Device Portal is not supported on Safari.
+Please use Chrome or Firefox to remotely administer your Windows IoT Core device.*

 -   In the Windows IoT Dashboard select the **My devices** tab on the top left.